brucexia/GenericRenderers/README.md

 adapter.add(new RendererContent<>("by Alberto Ballano", TYPE_FOOTER));
 ```

-As you see we need to add the wrapper now, since we need a generic object in which put the TYPE.
+As you see we need to add the wrapper now, since we need a generic object in which put the TYPE integer.
 But as you can see
 that's only for the objects that have to be mapped this way, so the Video class stays the same, no wrapper at all!

-Of course we also need to modify the `SectionRenderer` to use a different type:
+IMPORTANT: We also need to modify the `SectionRenderer` to use a different type:

 ```java
 public class SectionRenderer extends Renderer<RendererContent<String>>